hypersign-protocol/hypersign-auth-node-sdk/demo/without-registration/README.md

 node server.js
 ```

-The server will run on port `4006`
+The server will run on port `3003`.
+It will first generate certificates in localhost.

 ## Browse the client

-Go to browser and hit the url `http://localhost:4006`.
+Go to browser and hit the url `https://localhost:3003`.
 You will see the QR code.

 ![QR](public/QR-demo.png)